Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Treating these two issues separately may increase the chances of relapse.
 Ideally, they should be addressed and treated together to ensure neither the anxiety nor AUD triggers one another.

-Treatments for co-occurring anxiety and alcoholism include:
+Treatments for anxiety and alcohol misuse include:

 Outpatient treatment allows attendees to continue to go to work and live at their homes but requires them to come in for therapy and treatment.
+Many online therapy options are available for patients treating substance use disorders and anxiety problems remotely.

 Depending on the level of alcohol use, a person may need to seek more serious treatment.
 Inpatient treatment, also called residential treatment, is a form of therapy that requires people to stay at the facility full-time.
-This can be useful for someone who needs help detoxing, has an unsafe home life, or is severely addicted.

-Getting help is one of the most effective ways to overcome a co-occurring alcohol use disorder and anxiety disorder.
+Getting help is one of the most effective ways to overcome alcohol use disorder and anxiety disorder.
 If you or someone you know is struggling, seek the advice of a professional to get on the road to recovery.

 In this article